 Transfer Merit ScholarshipsIf you are transferring to the University of Maryland, we offer scholarships tailored just for you!

-The new TAES application will be available in early spring for Spring 2017 admitted transfer students and Fall 2017 transfer applicants.
+The TAES application is now available for Spring 2017 admitted transfer students and new Fall 2017 applicants.
+Application is due by March 1st.

 Merit scholarships provide financial awards to some of the University of Maryland’s most academically talented transfer students.
 Transfer applicants are automatically considered for some of these merit scholarships, while others require a separate application.
 Only U.S. citizens and permanent residents can qualify for the university’s merit scholarships.